hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/292_057_blessed_and_beloved.md

 of wave could never be without *water* that was fashioned into the wave by them, yet the name and form themselves were not the wave.
 They die as soon as ever it returns to water.
 But other names and forms live in relation to other waves.
-This name-and-form is called Mâyâ, and the water is Brahman.
+This name-and-form is called Māyā, and the water is Brahman.
 The wave was nothing but water all the time, yet as a wave it had the name and form.
 Again this name and form cannot remain for one moment separated from the wave, although the *wave* as water can